haxiomic/GPU-Fluid-Experiments/NOTES.md

 	- Since readpixels requires RGBA format, floats must be packed into RGBA format (http://stackoverflow.com/questions/17981163/webgl-read-pixels-from-floating-point-render-target)

 BUGS in Other Things:
-	- Chrome, if missing OES_texture_float_linear, chrome errors incorrectly missing OES_float_linear
+	- Chrome, if missing OES_texture_float_linear, chrome errors incorrectly 'missing OES_float_linear'
-	- Haxe Map.set should return the item set?
+	- Haxe Map.set should return the item set? (ie for chaining)
 	- haxe.Timer.delay not working on c++?
 	- Type.createInstance - why is there an argument limit???
 There's no reason for there to be one.